 Erin Hunt-Carter, Ph.D., Staff Psychologist & Coordinator of Postdoctoral Training

-Erin is a clinical psychologist who joined CAPS in 2012.
+Erin is a licensed clinical psychologist who joined CAPS in 2012.
 She completed her bachelor's degree here at Eastern Michigan University and went on to earn her master's and doctoral degrees at the University of Missouri-Columbia.
 She completed her internship at the Ann Arbor VA Hospital.
 Her areas of clinical interest include substance use and addiction, depression, anxiety disorders, and trauma.
 She takes an individualized, cognitive-behavioral approach with an emphasis on interpersonal issues, motivation and gender.

 Lourdes Mir-Orrange, LMSW, Clinical Social Worker